-AUTOMATIC OVERDRIVE (®) can be used when towing a trailer, carrying a heavy load, driving on steep hills or for off-road driving.
-You may want to shift the transmission to THIRD (3) or, if necessary, a lower gear selection if the transmission shifts too often.
+DRIVE (D) should not be used when towing a trailer, carrying a heavy load, driving on steep hills or for off-road driving.
+Select THIRD (3) when operating the vehicle under any of these conditions.

-THIRD (3): This position is also used for normal driving, however, it offers more power and lower fuel economy than AUTOMATIC OVERDRIVE (®).
+THIRD (3): This position is also used for normal driving, however it offers more power and lower fuel economy than DRIVE (D).
+You should use THIRD (3) when towing a trailer, carrying a heavy load, driving on steep hills or winding roads or for off-road driving.